kaanztrk/NLP_dialogflow_chatbot/README.md

 ## Getting Started

-1. Clone the repository:
+- **Clone the repository:**
+  - Utilizes Flask for handling HTTP requests.
   - git clone https://github.com/your-username/NLP-Chatbot-Food-Ordering.git
   - cd NLP-Chatbot-Food-Ordering

-2. Install dependencies:
+-**Install dependencies:**
   - pip install -r requirements.txt

-3. Set up MySQL database and configure db_config in db_helper.py with your credentials.
+- Set up MySQL database and configure db_config in db_helper.py with your credentials.

-4. Run Ngrok to secure the localhost:
+- **Run Ngrok to secure the localhost:**
   - ngrok http 8000

-5. Update the Dialogflow fulfillment URL with the Ngrok HTTPS URL.
+- Update the Dialogflow fulfillment URL with the Ngrok HTTPS URL.

-6. Run the FastAPI application:
+- **Run the FastAPI application:**
   - uvicorn main:app --reload

-7.Access the chatbot interface by opening home.html in a web browser.
+- Access the chatbot interface by opening home.html in a web browser.

 ## Usage
 - Visit the website and interact with the chatbot to place new orders, modify existing ones, and track orders.